pivotal-cf/docs-service-backup/index.html.md

 Finally, attach this policy to your AWS user (IAM > Policies > Policy Actions > Attach).

+By default, backups are sent to AWS S3.
+To use an S3-compatible blobstore like RiakS2, set the `endpoint_url` property.

 <a id="azure"></a>
 #### Azure